Natural Childbirth – Stages, Benefits & How to Prepare

-- While epidural treatment can confine you to an extended bed rest, women, who undergo a natural childbirth, are able to move around during labour and also immediately after the delivery.
+- While epidural treatment can confine you to extended bed rest, women, who undergo natural childbirth, are able to move around during labour and also immediately after the delivery.

 While natural childbirth has multiple benefits, expecting mothers must also be aware of its disadvantages, as listed below:

-- Extreme pain: Despite their benefits, natural pain-reducing techniques cannot completely eliminate extreme pain, which you may not be able to endure particularly if you develop any medical or pregnancy-related complication or have a prolonged labour.
+Despite their benefits, natural pain-reducing techniques cannot completely eliminate extreme pain, which you may not be able to endure, particularly if you develop any medical or pregnancy-related complication or have prolonged labour.

-- Neonatal death risks: The risk of neonatal death risk increases if you are delivering your baby at home or at a birthing facility, as compared to a hospital.
-As compared to a full-fledged hospital, other medical facilities may not have necessary treatments for any complications that arise during the childbirth.
+The risk of neonatal death risk increases if you are delivering your baby at home or at a birthing facility, as compared to a hospital.
+Compared to a full-fledged hospital, other medical facilities may not have the necessary treatments for any complications that arise during childbirth.

 Options Involved in Delivering a Baby Naturally

 Depending on the medical facilities available in your place of residence, you can select from a variety of child delivery facilities to deliver your baby through natural birth: